 In cold weather the butter will work in easier, if warmed.
 Water may take the place of milk by doubling the amount of butter or lard, to make them equally rich.

 Here's an easy dessert idea.
-A plain Strawberry Shortcake recipe becomes Strawberry Shortcake Supreme simply by adding halves of canned pears and fancy cookies to the top decoration.
+A plain old fashioned Strawberry Shortcake recipe becomes Strawberry Shortcake Supreme by adding halves of canned pears and fancy cookies to the top decoration.

 No tasteless store-bought sponge cake and artificial topping here.
 This is the genuine article!